 “This call may be monitored for quality assurance and training purposes” is exactly what it says.
 QA can use recorded communications with customers for QA coaching and training opportunities for employees to improve their customer interactions.
 Recorded communications can also help in the improvement of operational processes.

-Call center QA exists to help businesses improve its interaction with customers, benchmark communication processes, and drive employees to work together towards achieving business goals.
-With the help of tools like iAuditor, you can determine what you need to improve on to consistently deliver your ideal customer experience.
+Call center QA exists to help businesses improve their interaction with customers, benchmark communication processes, and drive employees to work together towards achieving business goals.
+With the help of tools like SafetyCulture, you can determine what you need to improve on to consistently deliver your ideal customer experience.

 Call quality monitoring forms help QA specialists identify the areas for improvement, record observations, and provide recommendations that can help enhance the quality of customer interaction.
 Use SafetyCulture (formerly iAuditor) as a call monitoring software to effectively perform call QA assessments and analyze collected data.
 Get started by downloading these free call center quality assurance form examples and customize them according to your processes and standards.